How Christmas is celebrated around the world

 Estonia: Sauna visit

-In Estonia, Christmas is a blend of traditional, modern, secular, and religious customs.
-Among the most important is a visit to the sauna before religious services.
-There, kids often receive new clothes that they can wear after the sauna to show off at church.
+Among the most valued Estonian Christmas customs is a visit to the sauna before religious services.
+After bathing, kids often receive festive new clothes they can wear after the sauna to show off at church.

 Alyona Raikher // Shutterstock